 Garage Door Spring Lost Tension

-Matthew Scroggs • Mar 04, 2021
+Matthew Scroggs • March 4, 2021

 Did you press your garage door opener only to find your door is not going up entirely or not moving at all?
 Potentially caused by various issues, the longer you continue using the door while it is not functioning correctly, the more wear and tear it puts on the parts.

-garage door spring lost tension
+A garage door spring that lost tension.

 Over time, this could lead to an even costlier repair, or serious injury.
 Accordingly, it is crucial to find the component causing this issue, but you may want to take a couple of steps before calling in the experts.